Where to Eat in La Latina Madrid: Best Tapas Bars & Restaurants

 Taberna del Capitán Alatriste

-Inside a 16th-century palace, with some dining rooms set in the original cellars, this sit-down restaurant features history, hearty food and great wines, making it a perfect choice when choosing where to eat in La Latina.
+Inside a 16th-century palace, with some dining rooms set in the original cellars, Taberna del Capitán Alatriste is a sit-down restaurant featuring history, hearty food and great wines.
+It’s a perfect choice when choosing where to eat in La Latina.

 Try the roast suckling pig, the bull’s tail stew, or the migas—a traditional dish made of breadcrumbs sauteed with fried pork belly, garlic, eggs and grapes.
 Also, be sure to sample one of the Rioja Reserva wines, served by the bottle or by the glass.